17 July 2015

 The UK rating is 15, which is appropriate given the subject matter.
 For some reason there's no US rating.
 Bad language is not too much of a problem; there are some uses of ‘strong’ words but in the context they were not too disturbing.

 The violence is minimal, the intimate love scenes not shown directly.
-There was, however, some gratuitous nudity which didn’t do anything for the film, and made us even less inclined to like it.
+There is, however, some gratuitous nudity which doesn’t do anything for the film, and made us even less inclined to like it.

 Review copyright 2015 Sue's DVD Reviews